Marvin Hagler vs. Sugar Ray Leonard: Scorecards

+Official scorecards

+Press row scorecards

 The scorecards from the ringside press and broadcast media attest to the polarizing views and opinions of the fight:

 Aftermath

 Hagler requested a rematch but Leonard chose to retire again (the third of five high-profile retirements announced by Leonard during his professional boxing career), having said he would do so beforehand.
 In June 1988, 14 months after their fight, Hagler announced his retirement from boxing, declaring that he was "tired of waiting" for Leonard to grant him a rematch.
 Just a month after Hagler's retirement, Leonard announced another boxing comeback to fight against WBC light-heavyweight champion Donny Lalonde at the 168lbs super-middleweight limit.
 In 1990, Leonard finally offered Hagler a rematch which reportedly would have earned him $15m, but he declined.
 By then, Hagler had settled down into a new life as an actor in Italy and was now uninterested in his past boxing life.
 Hagler said "A while ago, yeah, I wanted him so bad, but I'm over that."
 At the 1994 Consumer Electronics Show Hagler and Leonard had a mock rematch by playing against each other in the video game Boxing Legends of the Ring, and claimed that an actual rematch was being planned.

 This would also be Leonard's last fight with long-time trainer and cornerman Angelo Dundee, who had worked with Leonard his entire professional career.
 Dundee felt insulted that he was only paid $150,000 (1.25%) from Leonard's $12 million purse and declined to be in Leonard's corner for his next fight against Donny Lalonde unless he had a contract, which was refused.